• Home

 5. Cover with a clean dry towel to allow it to double in size.
 Place the bowl in a warm spot for 60-90 minutes.

 6. Once the dough has risen.
-Preheat the oven to 425 degrees.

 7. Divide the dough into six 3-ounce pieces dough balls.